aliemamalinezhad/Time-Series-and-Financial/README.md

   <img width="520" height="350" src="Trading_strategy.jpeg">
 </p>

-I try to cover important content for you to start your work as a Data Scientist for any suggestion you can email me.
+I try to cover important contents for you to start your work as a Data Scientist for any suggestion you can email me.

 aliemamalinezhad@gmail.com